vasco-santos/hash-stream-singularity-like-index-store/DESIGN.md

 The `rawBlock` content should be the byte representation that hashes to the given CID.
 Therefore, its content can be streamed back by HashStream to the client.

-Once the client verifies and decodes the block, it MAY intend to traverse the DAG and request following blocks from the server.
-For instance, a follow-up request MAY be performed with CID `bafkreihxpvy6y7aloo5s4entwbnkhaqzczgwzj5j7nhclpmxu46bnr3ymq`.
+Once the client verifies and decodes the block, it MAY intend to traverse the DAG and request following blocks (DAG links) from the server.
+For instance, a follow-up request MAY be performed to get a link with CID `bafkreihxpvy6y7aloo5s4entwbnkhaqzczgwzj5j7nhclpmxu46bnr3ymq`.
 When this request reaches the IndexStore, it queries the Singularity database on the `car_blocks` table, getting the following record:

 ```json
 {